laanwj/etna_viv/doc/kernel_interface.md

 committed command buffers.
 This can be used to implement, for example, a fenced free that will release a buffer as soon as the GPU is finished with it.

-Events queues are sent to the kernel using the command `HAL_EVENT_COMMIT`.
+Event queues are sent to the kernel using the command `HAL_EVENT_COMMIT`.
 Types of interfaces that can be sent using an event are:

 - `FREE_NON_PAGED_MEMORY`: free earlier allocated non paged memory
 - `FREE_CONTIGUOUS_MEMORY`: free earier allocated contiguous memory